 The Internal Revenue Service (IRS) has its own regulations that all US non-profits need to meet.
 The non-profit needs to meet both state and federal guidelines in order to maintain the non-profit status in their state, and their tax-exempt status.

-As these extra rules and regulations impact the way that a non-profit is structured, an organizational chart is very useful for these organizations.
+As these extra rules and regulations can be different to other industries and impact the way that a non-profit is structured, an organizational chart is very useful for these organizations.

 The chart serves to help organize the non-profit internally, and also document the people involved, clearly labeling members, which may be necessary for filing and tax status.